VlcekV/DE2/Moisture_sensor/README.md

 ## Hardware description of demo application

-// Insert descriptive text and schematic(s) of your implementation.
 Our system will check soil moisture every 8 seconds with Soill Moisture Sensor V1.2.
 Once we read this data we will display it on OLED screen to let user know.
 Everything is powered by 5V from Arduino and connected to same GND.
 Soil moisture sensor analog output is connected to A0 (mandatory).
 OLED display uses I2C communication so it is connected to `SCL` and `SDA` pins.
 Relay input is controlled and connected to Arduino via digital PIN 8.
 The last thing is Temperature and humidity sensor DHT12.
 This module also uses I2C communication so it is connected to `SCL` and `SDA` pins.

 *Simple schematic: